Reconfigurable-Computing-CalPoly-Pomona/Compression-Using-PYNQ-Z1/README.md

      - Note: These files can not be changed from here.
 Only modifiable through PuTTY.

-1. Changing the parameters for your video to be compressed (Simplest form).
+2. Changing the parameters for your video to be compressed (Simplest form).
-  1. Files that need to be changed:
+   - Files that need to be changed:
-    1. sh
+     - CmdLineExample.sh
-      1. This needs to have the proper file name within to run.
+       - This needs to have the proper file name within to run.
-        1. We use welsenc\_vd\_1d.cfg
+         - We use welsenc\_vd\_1d.cfg
-    2. The file welsenc\_vd\_1d.cfg
+     - The file welsenc\_vd\_1d.cfg
-      1. This needs to have the proper resolution in it.
+       - This needs to have the proper resolution in it.
-      2. This contains the videos FPS Maximum.
+       - This contains the videos FPS Maximum.
-      3. This contains the bitrate of the encode max and target.
+       - This contains the bitrate of the encode max and target.
-      4. This contains the name of the layer definition file used
+       - This contains the name of the layer definition file used
-        1. We use layer2\_vd.cfg
+         - We use layer2\_vd.cfg
-    3. The file layer2\_vd.cfg
+     - The file layer2\_vd.cfg
-      1. Inside here you need to change
+       - Inside here you need to change
-        1. Resolution
+         - Resolution
-        2. FPS Output
+         - FPS Output
-  2. Once these files are changed to the proper settings then you can proceed to the testing.
+  - Once these files are changed to the proper settings then you can proceed to the testing.

 1. To begin Testing
   1. Install and Open PUTTY